 All of our regulations are reviewed routinely and individually but this project will review the regulations together, in their entirety.

-We would like to know what you think of our current regulations to ensure that they're cohesive and up-to-date for all students.
 During this project we want to engage with a range of students, staff and other stakeholders who can help contribute to a set of regulations that are fit for the future.

 The core aims of the project are to produce regulations that are: